severin-lemaignan/projet-cnrs/project.rst

-Principled hybrid temporal/geometric/semantic reasoning is the natural follow-up of the design and implemenation of a versatile amodal representation scheme.
+Principled hybrid temporal/geometric/semantic reasoning is the natural follow-up of the design and implementation of a versatile amodal representation scheme.

 Long term acceptance of robots
 ++++++++++++++++++++++++++++++